huynkprovn/PokeyPySnipe/README.md

 >If you get an error 'failed to build xxhash' while installing requirements.txt, please install this file and try again: http://www.microsoft.com/en-us/download/details.aspx?id=44266

+- Duplicate \pogo\config.ini.sample and rename it as config.ini

 - Edit \pogo\config.ini with your information:
 ```
 [AUTH]